Flying with Your Dog: Tips and Tricks

 If you’re planning to fly with a dog, you must prepare for your pup’s travel and transport.
 There are many things to consider, and it can be tricky to ensure everything goes smoothly.
 That’s why we’ve put together this list of the best tips for flying with a dog!
 Follow these guidelines, and your trip will be much easier — and your dog will be much happier, too.

-Check with the vet before the flight.
+Check with the vet before the flying with your dog.

 Make sure your dog is in top shape for air travel by scheduling an appointment with her veterinarian close to the departure date.
 Every airlines asks for a health certificate from a vet issued within ten days of travel.
 Sometimes, a fee is associated with obtaining this certificate and may range from $30 – $400.
 Talk with your veterinarian about what your dog needs and the cost of the health certificate.